Start main page content

 Recent International Collaborations grants

-• South African-Joint Institute for Nuclear Research (SA-JINR) collaboration established with grants from SA-NRF and Russia-JINR for mobility of researchers from both countries.
-Prof Iyabo Usman is currently serving as the coordinator committee for the Nuclear Physics cluster.
+• South African-Joint Institute for Nuclear Research (SA-JINR) collaboration established with grants from SA-NRF and Russia-JINR for the mobility of researchers from both countries.
+Prof Iyabo Usman serves as the coordinator of the committee for the Nuclear Physics cluster.

-• Dr Luna Pellegri received research grant for SA-JSPS collaboration (2 years) between South Africa and Japan (Osaka) for the PANDORA project in 2021.
+• Prof Luna Pellegri received a research grant for SA-JSPS collaboration (2 years) between South Africa and Japan (Osaka) for the PANDORA project in 2021.

 Share